beyeran/trier-sentiments/README.md

     * `python server.py`

 ## Classification
-The training corpus was the sentiment analysis corpus of kaggle's movie review challenge.
+The training corpus was the sentiment analysis corpus of [kaggle's movie review challenge](https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews).
+These files were transformed for better usage and can be found at `ai/data`.

 The following categories are used:

   - positive
   - somewhat positive